June 10, July 8, August 12, September 9 | 12–2pm | Pier 16 | Free

-Visit the Seaport Museum for drop-in metalworking demonstrations that delve into the crucial role of blacksmiths during the Age of Sail, both on land and aboard ships at sea.
+A new October session has been added to the 2024 series drop-in metalworking demonstration that delves into the crucial role of blacksmiths during the Age of Sail, both on land and aboard ships at sea.
 These events will spark interest into the maritime blacksmithing trade and provide visitors with insight into the construction and maintenance of historic vessels, like the 1885 tall ship Wavertree.

 Metalworker and long-time Seaport Museum volunteer Barry Greene will enlighten viewers about the tools and materials employed by smiths.
 Through live showcases, he will demonstrate the historical art of crafting rivets, spikes, and various tools.